 The v-belt drives all the auxiliary units in the vehicle and if it fails, it will cause your vehicle to break down.

-However, it is a relatively straightforward fix to replace the v-belt.
+The good news is it is a relatively straightforward and relatively inexpensive fix to replace the v-belt.

 The first sign that brake pads need to be replaced is usually a squeaking or screeching noise when you engage the brakes.
-When brake pads have become thin from wear, they produce that noise.
+This noise occurs when brake pads have become thin from wear.

 This crucial component, according to Car and Driver, is considered a ‘normal-wear item’ that must be maintained for your safety and the safety of others.
 Your car manual will tell you how often to change your brake pads.